edgar-carrillo/edgar-carrillo/README.md

 <h1 align="center">Hi, <a href="https://edgar-carrillo.com/">I'm Edgar</a></h1>

 ## About Me
-I'm a Computer Science student working on front-end web development and JavaScript programming for the past year.
+I'm a Computer Science student working on front-end web development and JavaScript programming.
 I've been on this journey alongside a team of passionate developers where we push each other to make progress.

 Seeking internships / jobs to apply my experience and expand my knowledge by assisting the companies needs through Web Development.